hashchange/backbone.declarative.views/README.md

 The custom loader is called with the template property of the view as the only argument.
 That argument is always a string.
 The custom loader must return a jQuery object (or more precisely an instance of `Backbone.$`, which usually means jQuery).

 The returned jQuery object is considered to be the template node.
-The template HTML should best be _inside_ that node (rather than _be_ the node), though it is essentially up to you how you set that up.
-Inner and outer HTML of the node can be retrieved from the `html` property and `outerHtml()` method [of the cache entry][cache-entry].
+The template HTML has to be _inside_ that node (rather than _be_ the node).
+The inner HTML of the node can be retrieved from the `html` property [of the cache entry][cache-entry].

 ##### Errors